JMX969/CMPG-323-Overview---23523778/README.md

 This will ultimately help reduce some of the merging conflicts into main, especially if there are multiple developers merging changes into the main branch.

 ## Storage of credentials and sensitive information
-Creditials of each contributer/developer can configurated seperatedly for each development-branch used for contribution.
+Creditials of each contributer/developer can be captured and configurated seperatedly for each development-branch used for contribution.